ballerina-platform/module-ballerina-websub/docs/spec/spec.md

 ```

 Following APIs should be available in the `websub:Listener` to dynamically attach `websub:SubscriberService` objects
 along with `websub:SubscriberServiceConfiguration`.
-This is useful when the `subscriber` is implemented using
+This is useful when the `subscriber` is implemented using a service class.
-`websub:SubscriberService` service class.
 ```ballerina
 # Attaches the provided Service to the `websub:Listener` with custom `websub:SubscriberServiceConfiguration`.
 # ```ballerina